-Primary, secondary and tertiary outcomes will not be adjudicated with the exception of any medical eye procedures and the development of macular oedema.
+Primary, secondary and tertiary outcomes will not be adjudicated with the exception of any medical eye procedures, any report of vitreous haemorrhage and the development of macular oedema.
 Any such adjudication will be conducted by experienced doctors at the CCO who are blinded to treatment allocation.
 To inform adjudication LCCs will collect supporting documentation e.g. hospital discharge or surgical operation report or OCT report and submit to the CCO for review.
 Documentation of SSARs will be sought to confirm or refute the reported diagnosis.